How do I stay in control?

 Output Auditor

-Review AI outputs before they become decisions or actions.
+Review AI outputs before they become decisions.
 Flags accuracy issues, hallucination risk, gaps, and bias.
-Creates a reviewable record of human oversight.
+Creates a reviewable record of human oversight — the audit trail that proves the human was in the loop.

 Live